muratk5n/thirdwave/en/README.md

 ---

-Politico: "Acting in concert, the president and Congress may shape both the size and purview of the court.
+Politico: "How the Founders Intended to Check the Supreme Court’s Power..
+Acting in concert, the president and Congress may shape both the size and purview of the court.
 They can declare individual legislative measures or entire topics beyond their scope of review.
 It’s happened before, notably in 1868, when Congress passed legislation stripping the Supreme Court of its jurisdiction over cases